nass15456/CTFs/DaVinciCTF/Principiante.md

 	print(data.decode())

 ```
-## Recored video :
+## Recorded video :
-For ore fun i've recorded a video of the interaction with the host :
+For more fun i've recorded a video of the interaction with the host :

 https://user-images.githubusercontent.com/32133781/224827217-95bded2b-c4df-4b3b-a663-5554899147f1.mp4